Xanten: 19th and early 20th century

 In the later part of the 19th century, there was a high-profile case of alleged ritual murder, also known as blood libel.
 On 29 June 1891, Johann Hegemann, the five-year-old son of a local cabinet maker, was found dead in a neighbour's barn, with his throat cut from ear to ear.
-Anti-Semitic agitation connected the Jewish butcher and former shoḥeṭ Adolf Buschoff with this crime, and the local priest, Father Bresser, lent support to this rumour by publishing articles on ritual murder in the paper Bote für Stadt und Land, which he edited.
-The agitation in the anti-Semitic press, as well as at anti-semitic meetings, where it was insinuated that the Jews had bribed or intimidated the authorities in order to prevent the discovery of the truth, compelled the government to arrest Buschoff and his family (14 October 1891).
+Antisemitic agitation connected the Jewish butcher and former shoḥeṭ Adolf Buschoff with this crime, and the local priest, Father Bresser, lent support to this rumour by publishing articles on ritual murder in the paper Bote für Stadt und Land, which he edited.
+The agitation in the antisemitic press, as well as at antisemitic meetings, where it was insinuated that the Jews had bribed or intimidated the authorities in order to prevent the discovery of the truth, compelled the government to arrest Buschoff and his family (14 October 1891).
 The evidence against the man, who had always borne a good reputation, was so flimsy, however, that he was discharged (20 December).
-This action aroused the anti-Semites to still stronger agitation, which culminated in a heated debate in the Prussian Diet.
+This action aroused the antisemites to still stronger agitation, which culminated in a heated debate in the Prussian Diet.
 In the course of this argument, Stoecker, the ex-court chaplain, repeated the accusation of ritual murder, and hinted at Jewish influence as the cause of the failure to find the murderer (7 February 1892).
 Under pressure from this agitation, Buschoff was rearrested (8 February), and tried before a jury at Cleves (4–14 July 1892).
 During this trial, it was found that the accusations were based on mere hearsay, and contained impossible assertions.
 The prosecuting attorney himself moved for the dismissal of the charge, and the jury rendered its verdict accordingly.
 The real murderer was never discovered, and the possibility that the death of the child was due to an accident was not entirely disproved.
 The agitation had the effect of reducing the Jewish population of the town, and Buschoff himself had to leave.
 In 1905, Xanten had about thirty Jews out of a total population of 3,770.